base4nfdi/pid4nfdi/content/authors/marc/_index.md

   - Project Team Members
 ---

 Marc works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+Check [Marc's ORCID record](https://orcid.org/0000-0002-7742-3867) for more information.